crd230/crd230.github.io/lab0.md

 </div>
 ##**R Data Structures**
 \
-You just learned that R has three basic data types.
+You just learned that R has four basic data types.
 Now, let's go through how we can store data in R. You do this by using R's various data structures.

 <div style="margin-bottom:25px;">
 </div>